movsim/movsim/README.md

 Demos
 -----

-Simulation projects are collected in `movsim/core` directory.
+There are a number of predefined simulation scenarios defined in the [_sim_ directory](https://github.com/movsim/movsim/tree/master/sim).

 Applet demos on the website www.movsim.org